terraform-docs/terraform-docs/README.md

 ## Documentation

 - **Users**
-  - Read the [User Guide](./docs/USER_GUIDE.md) to learn how to use terraform-docs
+  - Read the [User Guide] to learn how to use terraform-docs
-  - Read the [Formats Guide](./docs/FORMATS_GUIDE.md) to learn about different output formats of terraform-docs
+  - Read the [Formats Guide] to learn about different output formats of terraform-docs
-  - Refer to [Config File Reference](./docs/CONFIG_FILE.md) for all the available configuration options
+  - Refer to [Config File Reference] for all the available configuration options
 - **Developers**
-  - Read [Contributing Guide](CONTRIBUTING.md) before submitting a pull request
+  - Read [Contributing Guide] before submitting a pull request

-Visit [./docs](./docs/) for all documentation.
+Visit [docs] folder for all documentation.

 ## Installation